 Pop-Up Sink Drain – Pivot Rod Assembly

 Before attaching the Pivot Rod (a.k.a.
-Ball Rod) to the pop-up sink drain, let’s look at the how this fits together.
+Ball Rod) to the pop-up sink drain let’s look at the how it fits together.

 The pivot rod consists of the following parts: